-We have two teaching assistants, Kathy Miao (kathleen.miao@mail.utoronto.ca) and Bona Mu (bona.mu@mail.utoronto.ca).
+We have two teaching assistants, Zachary Kileeg and Bona Mu.
+Their contact information will be posted on the course website.
 TA monitors the online homework given in Smartwork 5, and the Bulletin board on Quercus.
-TA will also hold office hours after term tests to answer questions.
+TA also holds office hours after quizzes and term test to answer questions and for your test viewing.
 The schedule of TA office hours will be announced on the course website.